ctftamu/SL-GPS/frontend/README.md

 | **Neurons per Layer** | Nodes in each hidden layer | 16 | 4-256 |
 | **Learning Rate** | Training step size | 0.001 | 0.0001-0.1 |

+### Parallel Training (New)

+The frontend provides a `Number of Processes` slider in the **Train Neural Network** tab.
+This controls how many parallel workers are used when training the ensemble of ANNs (the backend uses `joblib.Parallel`).

+- Set to `1` for sequential execution or local debugging.
+- Set to a higher value (e.g., `8`, `16`, `28`) to use more CPU cores and speed up ensemble training.
+The backend default is `28` for large/cluster runs.

+Ensure your machine has sufficient CPU cores and memory before increasing this value.

 ## Customizing Neural Network Architecture

 The GUI shows layer/neuron controls, but to apply custom architectures, you need to edit the backend: